pulpdood/trafficlights/README.md

 The application works as a standalone Node.js command line application run using: ```node run```, or as a whole Node.js web application using: ```node server``` which will be listening on port 3000.

 ## Installation
+Make sure you have node installed.
 Clone or download the package, then on the command line while in the directory run ```npm install```.

 ## Running the appliation
 To run the application bare bones just to see it working on the command line, simply run the command ```node run```.
 The application defaults to 5 minutes before changing directions, with a 30 second wait on yellow light before fully changing.